 - Glenn, AFFA

-City lawyer Steve Ruemelin, who wrote the ordinance, said it would enhance the punishment for an underlying crime if an offender were found guilty of both in a court of law.
-Any "hate intimidation" offense would be subject to the maximum penalty the city can enforce: a $500 fine, 30 days in jail, or both.
+City lawyer Steve Ruemelin, who wrote the ordinance, clarified that the law would only enhance the punishment for an underlying crime, and only if the offender were convicted of both in court.
+"Hate intimidation" offenses would be subject to the maximum penalty the city can enforce: a $500 fine, 30 days in jail, or both.

-Both Scott and Glenn agree that the punishment for crimes based on a person's identity should exceed that maximum.
+Both Scott and Glenn agree that the punishments should be higher.

 State Reps.
 Gilda Cobb-Hunter of Orangeburg and John King of York tried to pass harsher penalties in 2016 when they sponsored a bill in the state House that would have made it a felony to commit an offense with the intent to "assault, intimidate, or threaten a person because of his race, religion, color, sex, age, national origin, or sexual orientation."
 Those found guilty would be subject to a fine ranging from $2,000 to $10,000, a prison sentence ranging from two to 15 years, or both.

 It went nowhere.